Sudan: Islamic kingdoms of Sennar and Darfur (c. 1500–1820)

-Turkiyah and Mahdist Sudan (1821–1899)
+Turkiyah and Mahdist Sudan (1820–1899)

-In 1821, the Ottoman ruler of Egypt, Muhammad Ali of Egypt, had invaded and conquered northern Sudan.
+In 1821, the Ottoman ruler of Egypt, Muhammad Ali of Egypt, invaded and conquered northern Sudan.
 Although technically the Vali of Egypt under the Ottoman Empire, Muhammad Ali styled himself as Khedive of a virtually independent Egypt.
 Seeking to add Sudan to his domains, he sent his third son Ismail (not to be confused with Ismaʻil Pasha mentioned later) to conquer the country, and subsequently incorporate it into Egypt.
 With the exception of the Shaiqiya and the Darfur sultanate in Kordofan, he was met without resistance.
 The Egyptian policy of conquest was expanded and intensified by Ibrahim Pasha's son, Ismaʻil, under whose reign most of the remainder of modern-day Sudan was conquered.

 The Egyptian authorities made significant improvements to the Sudanese infrastructure (mainly in the north), especially with regard to irrigation and cotton production.
 In 1879, the Great Powers forced the removal of Ismail and established his son Tewfik Pasha in his place.
 Tewfik's corruption and mismanagement resulted in the 'Urabi revolt, which threatened the Khedive's survival.
 Tewfik appealed for help to the British, who subsequently occupied Egypt in 1882.
 Sudan was left in the hands of the Khedivial government, and the mismanagement and corruption of its officials.

 During the Khedivial period, dissent had spread due to harsh taxes imposed on most activities.
 Taxation on irrigation wells and farming lands were so high most farmers abandoned their farms and livestock.
 During the 1870s, European initiatives against the slave trade had an adverse impact on the economy of northern Sudan, precipitating the rise of Mahdist forces.
 Muhammad Ahmad ibn Abd Allah, the Mahdi (Guided One), offered to the ansars (his followers) and those who surrendered to him a choice between adopting Islam or being killed.
 The Mahdiyah (Mahdist regime) imposed traditional Sharia Islamic laws.
 On 12 August 1881, an incident occurred at Aba Island, sparking the outbreak of what became the Mahdist War.